-In WooCommerce for WordPress, add the images you want to use to the product gallery section of the product page (the images will then appear in an interactive gallery on your site).
+In WooCommerce, add the images you want to use to the product gallery section of the product page (the images will then appear in an interactive gallery on your site).
 Then use a free tool like Optimole to ensure your images are high quality and load fast.

-73% of buying decisions are made at the point of the headline or a title, which means you shouldn’t be a miss on optimizing your page titles.
-Your WordPress site should have both product pages and category pages (which ensure individual product pages aren’t competing in the search results).
+73% of buying decisions are made at the point of the headline or a title, so you shouldn’t miss out on optimizing your page titles.
+Your WordPress site should have product and category pages (which ensure individual product pages aren’t competing in the search results).
 Optimize your category pages by titling them with accurate yet broad terms.

-Optimize your WooCommerce product pages search engine optimization by titling them with terms to describe specific items.
-While category pages should be titled with accurate yet broad terms.
-In WordPress go to Products » Categories and select the edit link below a category.
+Optimize your SEO WooCommerce product pages search engine optimization by titling them with terms to describe specific items.
+In contrast, category pages should be titled with accurate yet broad terms.
+In WordPress, go to Products » Categories and select the edit link below a category.
 So, “women’s dresses” could be a category page title, and “floral midi dress” the product page title.